Concepts and Terms

 Read more about modes:

 You use templates to create different types of projects according to your needs.
 The templates add preset components to the project by default.
 For example, if you create a 3D project, preset 3D components are added to it.
-You can add more preset components in Library.
+You can add more preset components in Components.

 Read more about projects: